kianlejano/todo-app-v2/README.md

 # Todo-App v2

-Create a todo app consist of  `title` and  `is finished`.
-The other functionalities of the application are the following:
+Create a todo app consist of  `title` and  `completed` fields.
+The basic functionalities of the application are the following:

 -   Can create `todo`
 -   Can update specific `todo`